 The video game, which is produced by Electronic Arts’ EA Sports, was first released in 1988 and has since become the clear-cut leader in terms of football video games.
 It has reportedly sold more than 250 million copies.
 Madden was reportedly paid $150 million for EA to use his name and likeness.

-Nowadays, John lives with his wife Virginia Fields in Pleasanton, California, just outside San Francisco.
-The couple has been married since 1959 and have two sons, Joseph and Michael.
+Madden is survived by his wife Virginia Fields, who lives in Pleasanton, California, just outside San Francisco.
+The couple was married since 1959 and have two sons, Joseph and Michael.

-To say the family is living lavishly would be an understatement.
-According to Celebrity Net Worth, Madden’s estimated net worth is a staggering $200 million.
+According to Celebrity Net Worth, Madden’s estimated net worth is a staggering $200 million when he died.
 Not bad for a guy whose NFL career was cut short during his first training camp.
+Madden will forever be a football legend.